 RSUs are subject to vesting over time, generally one to three years from the date of award, contingent upon continued employment and subject to restrictions on sale, transfer or assignment until conversion to common stock.
 All or a portion of an award may be forfeited if employment is terminated before the end of the relevant vesting period or cancelled after the relevant vesting period in certain situations.
 Recipients of RSUs may have voting rights, at the Parent's discretion, and generally receive dividend equivalents if the awards vest.
 The Parent determines the fair value of RSUs based on the grant date fair value of its common stock, measured as the volume-weighted average price on the date of grant.
+Certain awards provide the Parent discretion to claw back or cancel all or a portion of the award under specified circumstances.

-16. Income Taxes
+17. Income Taxes